<MODIFIER>#

 runge_jacobian

-mixed integration method associating explicit (runge kutta) integration of behavior differential equations with a final Jacobian call (as in theta method a) for the computation of the consistent tangent matrix
+mixed integration method associating explicit (Runge-Kutta) integration of behavior differential equations with a final Jacobian call (as in theta_method_a) for the computation of the consistent tangent matrix

 runge_rollover